SAP Datasphere: Automation of Modeling

 The following scenario would be interesting:

-Graphics: Developer Sandbox
+Graphic: Developer Sandbox

-Fig. 3: Developer sandbox | isr.de
+Fig. 3: Developer Sandbox | isr.de

 Entwickler ziehen sich die Definition des produktiven Space (JSON) aus Git und es wird unter einem anderen Namen (z.B.
 DEV1_<SPACE_NAME>) ein Space erzeugt zur Entwicklung.
 Die Entwicklung wird durchgeführt und abgenommen.
 Anschließend wird ein Merge in Git durchgeführt mit möglichen anderen Entwicklungen eines Releases.
 Die abgestimmte Space Definition wird anschließend per CLI eingespielt in dem produktiven Space.
 Einige Schritte müssten hierbei automatisiert werden, um effizient zu arbeiten (z.B.
 Namensänderung Entwickler-Space, Erzeugung Entwickler-Space, etc.).

-Fig. 4: Transportation | isr.de
+Fig. 4: Transport System | isr.de

-Automation of modeling and quality checks
+Automation of Modeling and Quality Checks

 Fig. 5: Screenshot | isr.de